When to Draft a WR Versus RB or TE etc

 Andrew

-With limited knowledge about his team and league it’s hard to really nail this down for him.
+With limited knowledge about his league it's hard to really nail this down for him.
 If you have questions like this you really should join our forum and if you want guaranteed top level support become a paid member.
-Here’s what I told Andrew:
+Here's what I told Andrew:

 In this order, keep: